oacore/about/data/ref-audit.md

 institutions achieve compliance with the REF 2021 Open Access Policy.
 As of June 2019, more than 70 UK HEIs already support RIOXX.
 The application profile directly supports some of the metadata fields that are important for the audit, such as *rioxxterms:publication_date*.
-Adopting RIOXX greatly assists CORE in acquiring key data for the outputs.
+While CORE can capture the data also from repositories not supporting RIOXX, supporting RIOXX  greatly reduces the complexity of the algorithm through which CORE acquires the data.
 The below recommendations detail which information should be shared in the metadata and how this information should be exposed in RIOXX.
 We further provide an example RIOXX metadata record with all information needed for the REF Audit correctly set.